sunilchandra007/my-databricks-playground/intro.md

 3. 🔗 Connect to data sources (e.g., Delta Lake, external databases).
 4. 💻 Start coding in **Python**, **SQL**, **Scala**, or **R**.

-   - Workspace - logically holds the notebooks
+   - Workspace - logically holds the notebooks, that could also have folders
    - Catalog - logically holds tables and volumes
      - catalog.schema.table
      - catalog.schema.volume